 If the situation is reversed and 1,000 shares is just worth $800 when the option is exercised, the holder is still required to pay $1,000 for them.

 Options allow its holders some flexibility on when to exercise it, but option holders may want to keep track of the company’s share price to get the best value.

-This information has been sourced from ASX, ASIC's Moneysmart and Australian Investors Association.
+This information has been sourced from ASX and the Australian Investors Association.